kpich/umap-grid/README.md

 look at a ton of different hyperparameter settings.

-You give it a csv of data and it will run a bunch of UMAPs and show them in a barebones browser page that looks something this:
+You give it a csv of data and it will run a bunch of UMAPs and show them in a barebones browser page that looks something this (with many more rows):

 ![Screenshot of a bunch of UMAPs in an HTML grid](media/screenshot.png)